Some Instagram chick travel bloggers flash more cleavage than Dolly Parton, chill-axing in more exotic locations than 007 himself.

 People do love a healthy mix of inspired selfies.
 I know of few folks who dream of having projectile diarrhea on a Burmese bus for 11 hours.
 So….share the Fiji pics!
 Go wild on the Bora Bora shots.
 Bali?
 Yes please.

-You saw my endless flow of New Zealand pictures over the past 3 months.
 I fear not sharing dream-inducing pictures because I am clear on inspiring and empowering you.

 4: Check Your Energy